mobxjs/mobx/docs/refguide/autorun.md

 </details>

-## 🚀 Reaction options

-The `options` argument as shown above can be passed to further fine tune the behavior of `autorun` / `reaction` / `when`:

--   `name`: Debug name (string) that is used as name for this reaction in for example [`spy`](../best/debugging-mobx.md#spy) events.
--   `fireImmediately` (reaction): Boolean that indicates that the _effect_ function should immediately be triggered after the first run of the _data_ function. `false` by default.
--   `delay` (reaction, autorun): Number in milliseconds that can be used to throttle the effect function.
-If zero (the default), no throttling happens.
--   `timeout` (when): Set a limited amount of time that `when` will wait.
-If the deadline passes, `when` will reject / throw.
--   `onError`: By default any exception thrown inside a reaction will be logged but not further thrown.
-This is to make sure that an exception in one reaction does not prevent the scheduled execution of other, possibly unrelated, reactions.
-This also allows reactions to recover from exceptions; throwing an exception does not break the tracking done by MobX, so as subsequent run of a reaction might complete normally again if the cause for the exception is removed.
-This option allows overriding that behavior.
-It is possible to set a global error handler or to disable catching errors completely using [configure](configure.md).
--   `scheduler` (autorun, reaction): Set a custom scheduler to determine how re-running the autorun function should be scheduled.
-It takes a function that should be invoked at some point in the future, for example: `{ scheduler: run => { setTimeout(run, 1000) }}`
--   `equals`: (reaction) `comparer.default` by default.
-If specified, this comparer function is used to compare the previous and next values produced by the _data_ function.
-The _effect_ function is only invoked if this function returns false.
-See [built-in-comparers](computed.html#built-in-comparers) for some default available options.

 ## Use reactions sparingly!

-As said, typically you won't create reactions very often.
+As it was already said, you won't create reactions very often.
-It might very well be that your application doesn't use any of those APIs directly, and the only way reactions are construction is indirectly through for example `observer` from the mobx-react bindings.
+It might very well be that your application doesn't use any of these APIs directly, and the only way reactions are constructed is indirectly, through for example `observer` from the mobx-react bindings.

-Before you set up a reaction, it is good to check if it complies to the following principles first:
+Before you set up a reaction, it is good to first check if it conforms to the following principles:

 1. **Only use Reactions if there is no direct relation between cause and effect**: If a side effect should happen in response to a very limited set of events / actions, it will often be clearer to directly trigger the effect from those specific actions.
 For example, if pressing a form submit button should lead to a network request to be posted, it is clearer to trigger this effect directly in response of the `onClick` event, rather than indirectly through a reaction.
 In contrast, if any change you make to the form state should automatically end up in local storage, then a reaction can be very useful, so that you don't have to trigger this effect from every individual `onChange` event.
-1. **Reactions shouldn't update other observables**: Is the reaction going to modify some observables?
-If the answer is yes, typically the observable you want to update should be expressing using a [`computed`](computed.md) value instead.
-For example, if a collection of todos is altered, don't use a reaction to compute the amount of `remainingTodos`, but express `remainingTodos` as a computed value.
+1. **Reactions shouldn't update other observables**: Is the reaction going to modify other observables?
+If the answer is yes, typically the observable you want to update should be annotated as a [`computed`](computed.md) value instead.
+For example, if a collection of todos is altered, don't use a reaction to compute the amount of `remainingTodos`, but annotate `remainingTodos` as a computed value.
 That will lead to much clearer and easier to debug code.
-Reactions should not compute new data but only cause effects.
-Put differently, side effects are in principle not observable from your application code itself but only affect the 'outside world'.
+Reactions should not compute new data, but only cause effects.
-1. **Reactions should be independent**: Does your code rely on some other reaction to have run first?
+1. **Reactions should be independent**: Does your code rely on some other reaction having to run first?
 If that is the case, you probably either violated the first rule, or the new reaction you are about to create should be merged into the one it is depending upon.
-MobX doesn't guarantee the order in which reactions will be run.
+MobX does not guarantee the order in which reactions will be run.

-There are real-life scenarios that don't fit in above principles.
+There are real-life scenarios that do not fit in the above principles.
 That is why they are _principles_, not _laws_.
 But, the exceptions are rare so only violate them as a last resort.

+## Options {🚀}

+The behavior of `autorun`, `reaction` and `when` can be further fine-tuned by passing in an `options` argument as shown in the usages above.

+### `name`

+This string is used as a debug name for this reaction in the [Spy event listeners](best/debugging-mobx.md#spy) and [MobX developer tools](https://github.com/mobxjs/mobx-devtools).

+### `fireImmediately` _(reaction)_

+Boolean indicating that the _effect_ function should immediately be triggered after the first run of the _data_ function. `false` by default.

+### `delay` _(autorun, reaction)_

+Number of milliseconds that can be used to throttle the effect function.
+If zero (default), no throttling happens.

+### `timeout` _(when)_

+Set a limited amount of time that `when` will wait for.
+If the deadline passes, `when` will reject / throw.

+### `onError`

+By default, any exception thrown inside an reaction will be logged, but not further thrown.
+This is to make sure that an exception in one reaction does not prevent the scheduled execution of other, possibly unrelated reactions.
+This also allows reactions to recover from exceptions.
+Throwing an exception does not break the tracking done by MobX, so subsequent runs of the reaction might complete normally again if the cause for the exception is removed.
+This option allows overriding that behavior.
+It is possible to set a global error handler or to disable catching errors completely using [configure](configure.md).

+### `scheduler` _(autorun, reaction)_

+Set a custom scheduler to determine how re-running the autorun function should be scheduled.
+It takes a function that should be invoked at some point in the future, for example: `{ scheduler: run => { setTimeout(run, 1000) }}`

+### `equals`: (reaction)

+Set to `comparer.default` by default.
+If specified, this comparer function is used to compare the previous and next values produced by the _data_ function.
+The _effect_ function is only invoked if this function returns false.

+Check out the [Built-in comparers](computed.md#built-in-comparers) section.